-A6.3 Award calculation

-The outcome of the assessment, if a deficit, should be multiplied as per full time students by the full number of weeks of the assessment.
+- supplement this income.
+Using the MRP ensures this is fair for all students applying, rather than using the student loan and variable income. - A6.2 The assessment period for part time students will be the same as full time students as the enrolment period remains the same, however, the award will be pro-rated based on intensity.
+Please see A6.3. - A6.3 The outcome of the assessment, if a deficit, should be multiplied as per full time students by the full number of weeks of the assessment.
 The award should then be calculated based on intensity of study.
 In most cases BU part time courses are 50%.
 Therefore, a student will receive 50% of the total award calculated.
 If the initial full time calculation results in an award at the cap level or above, then the cap should be applied and again calculated on intensity of study.
-Please see 6.2 for award caps.

-A6.4 Any statutory or discretionary fee support should be disregarded.
+Please see 6.2 for award caps. - A6.4 Any statutory or discretionary fee support should be disregarded.